DeveloperAlly/DeveloperAlly/README.md

 April 2020 - current

-    +	Organise and run external events (virtual/hybrid), Global/local Hackathons and Meetups through region
+    +	Organise and run external events (virtual/hybrid), Global/local Hackathons and Meetups throughout the APAC region

-    +	Develop and run workshops for clients, partners and community on IBM technology, Design Thinking and Innovation
+    +	Develop and run workshops for clients, partners and community on IBM technology, Design Thinking and Innovation & Culture

     +	Work closely with clients and partners to solve technical challenges, run enablement session and other developer workshop engagements